OpenWaterFoundation/owf-data-co-municipalities/README.md

 data-orig/					Folder containing original data files downloaded from agency websites.
   Colorado-FIPS-Places.csv			The data file containing original data download from the U.S. Census Bureau containing FIPS IDs.
   Colorado-GNIS-Civil.csv			The data file containing original data download from the Geographic Names Information System containing GNIS IDs.
   Colorado-DOLA-LocalGovt-IDs-Municipality.csv	The data file that is a copy of the Department of Local Affairs' Local Government Information System website that contains local government IDs (DOLA_LG_ID).
   Colorado-PWS-IDs.csv				The data file containing original data download from the EPA's Safe Drinking Water Information System containing PWS IDs.
-  Colorado-Municipality-PointLocation.csv		Saved attribute table of [Municipal Boundaries in Colorado](https://data.colorado.gov/Municipal/Municipal-Boundaries-in-Colorado/u943-ics6) geojson file that contains coordinates of the centroid of each municipality's boundaries. data/                           		Folder containing data files.
+  Colorado-Municipality-PointLocation.csv	Saved attribute table of Municipal Boundaries in Colorado geojson file downloaded from the Colorado Information Marketplace that contains coordinates of the centroid of each municipality's boundaries. data/                           		Folder containing data files.
   Colorado-Municipalities.xlsx     	        Simple Excel file containing core data.
   Colorado-Municipalities.csv      	        The Excel file contents from the Municipality worksheet converted to a csv file, useful for automated processing.
   Colorado-Municipalities.geojson	        The Excel file contents from the Municipality worksheet converted to a geojson file, useful for mapping applications.
   Municipality-County-Relate.csv		The Excel file contents from the Municipality_County_Relate worksheet converted to a csv file, useful for automated processing. doc/
   ?
 Additional documentation for the dataset.
 .gitattributes                  		Git configuration file indicate repository configuration, in particular handling of line-ending and binary files.
 .gitignore                      		Git configuration file to ignore files that should not be committed to the repository.
 README.md                     		        Explanation of repository contents, data files and sources and TSTool command files used to process the core data into other products.
 ```

 ### Colorado-Municipalities.xlsx Contents ###